 Japan’s most populous city, Tokyo, is one of the best places to visit if you come to Asia.
 There are a lot of places to explore and stay, and more than enough sites to occupy you.
 In Tokyo, moving around is not an issue because the city has one of the most efficient and interconnected transport systems on the planet.

-Being the capital of Japan, Tokyo is large and cannot be completely explored in a single visit.
-It is a huge city with twenty district wards and expensive taxis, so if you are coming to Tokyo, be prepared to come for subsequent visits because there’s a whole lot in store for you.
+Being the capital of Japan, Tokyo is massive and almost impossible to explore in a single visit.
+It is a vast city with twenty district wards and expensive taxis, so if you are coming to Tokyo, be prepared to go for subsequent visits because there’s a whole lot in store for you.

 Seeing the difficulty you might have in getting around and making choices, we have put this guide together to help you find out the best places in Tokyo for you to stay on a budget, the best places for romance, families, or night lovers.
 Read on as we take you through the magnificent city of Tokyo.

 Wondering Where to Stay in Tokyo?

 Where to stay in Tokyo for nightlife – Roppongi

 In the Minato District, Roppongi is infamous for partying and nightlife.
 In fact, it is regarded as the best area for nightlife in Tokyo.
 Its perks include tourist-friendly bars dispersed all over the area, nightclubs, and restaurants with the best meals.
 Expatriates in Tokyo come down to Roppongi to relax and have fun after a long day of hustle.

 Asides from the parties, Roppongi has a lot more to offer.
 If you are an art enthusiast, you will surely love to be here as it houses the largest art museum in Japan – the National Art Centre.
 You will also find the Suntory Museum of Art and Roppongi Hills’ Mori Art Museum; these form the Art Triangle along with the National Art Centre.

 - Go shopping at United Arrows Roppongi Hills